sagemath/sage-windows/sagemath_docker_guide.md

 You also need to install Docker.
 If you don't have it, follow the instructions on the appropriate [Docker installation page](https://docs.docker.com/desktop/install/linux/).

-Instead of following the installation instructions for Windows as described in [Section 1.](#1.), simply download the file [sagemath_docker_guide.ps1](https://raw.githubusercontent.com/sagemath/sage-windows/refs/heads/main/src/sagemath_docker_guide.ps1) to the folder where you want to work with SageMath.
+Instead of following the installation instructions for Windows as described in [section 1](#1.), simply download the files [sagemath_docker_guide.ps1](https://raw.githubusercontent.com/soehms/projects_docker_guide/refs/heads/main/src/sagemath_docker_guide.ps1) and [proj_docker_guide.psm1](https://raw.githubusercontent.com/soehms/projects_docker_guide/refs/heads/main/src/proj_docker_guide.psm1) to the folder where you want to work with SageMath.
 After starting Powershell there, you can start the guide by executing `.\sagemath_docker_guide.ps1`.

 The main difference from using it on Windows is the appearance of the selection windows.
 On Linux they look like the following example: